whatwg/web-history/README.md

 > TURN; Sending the locally-produced streams to remote peers and receiving
 > streams from remote peers; Displaying such streams (both the
 > locally-produced ones and the remotely-obtained ones) locally using the
-> video or audio elements.
-Sending arbitrary data to remote peers.
+> video or audio elements; Sending arbitrary data to remote peers.

   The content of the section will eventually be forked by the W3C WebRTC Working Group to create the